eduardocpacheco99/programming-guide-for-the-capm-r-package/mapping.md

 +           id = 1)
 ```

 `MapkmlPSU` creates a "kml" file for each selected PSU plus a kml with all selected PSU's.
-Those kml files can be opened with Google Hearth just clicking on them.
+Those kml files can be opened with Google Earth just clicking on them.
 [QGIS](http://qgis.org) is an open source tool, which can also render different layers as a background to the kml files.

 Of course, R allow us to plot the locations of the selected PSU's.
-Do not worry if you do not understand the following code snippet, it is just another alternative to Google Hearth or QGIS.
+Do not worry if you do not understand the following code snippet, it is just another alternative to Google Earth or QGIS.

 If "503 Service Unavailable" error appears, try later to see if OSM servers come back (see the help page for `get_openstreetmap`).